FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 For normally distributed residual error and affine transformation.
 This shows again why the normal distribution is a mathematician's BFF, no matter how you or it changes over time, it will still be true to you and itself.

-* Do not use sklearn functions for rmse, mae
-* Affine should work for everything.
 * MAE is not continuously differentiable. second derivative is zero
 * Affine transformations are fine if residuals are normally distributed
 * Back and forth transformation leads to median but is actual expected value (page 2-3 on notes)